plaussermair/plaussermair/README.md

 🖥️ I’m a Software Architect with a strong foundation in Computer Science and Business, currently working in IT Consulting.

-💡 I’m passionate about personal finance, economics, the outdoors, and sports.
+💡 I’m passionate about technology, personal finance, economics, the outdoors, and sports.

-📚 I’m currently diving deeper into cloud computing, AI technologies, and financial modeling.
+📚 I’m currently diving deeper into cloud computing, AI technologies, and developing applications.

 📫 How to reach me: phil.laussermair@gmail.com | https://www.linkedin.com/in/philip-laussermair/

-🌟 Fun fact: I enjoy applying data analytics to optimize my personal investment strategies!

 <!---